-We have applied to the Nasdaq SmallCap Market to list our common stock under the symbol "PRFT" and to the Boston Stock Exchange to list our common stock under the symbol "PRF".
+This is our initial public offering.
+Our shares have been approved for listing on the Nasdaq SmallCap Market under the symbol "PRFT" and on the Boston Stock Exchange under the symbol "PRF".

-PLEASE SEE "RISK FACTORS" BEGINNING ON PAGE 6 TO READ ABOUT CERTAIN FACTORS YOU SHOULD CONSIDER BEFORE BUYING ANY SHARES OF OUR COMMON STOCK.
+PLEASE SEE "RISK FACTORS" BEGINNING ON PAGE 5 TO READ ABOUT CERTAIN FACTORS YOU SHOULD CONSIDER BEFORE BUYING ANY SHARES OF OUR COMMON STOCK.